Skip to main navigation

 Log in to myCigna

 Placing a hot-water bottle or heating pad on your baby's stomach.
-Babies burn easily—do not use heated items such as these.
+Babies burn easily, so do not use heated items such as these.

 Quieting a baby with alcohol.
-Even dipping a pacifier in brandy or other alcoholic drinks is dangerous.
+It's even dangerous to give your baby a pacifier dipped in brandy or other types of alcohol.

 Stopping breastfeeding.
-Sometimes people believe that the mother may not be producing enough milk for the baby or that her baby is allergic to the milk.
+Sometimes people believe that they may not be producing enough milk for their baby or that their baby is allergic to the milk.
 But this is rarely the case, and weaning a colicky baby to formula can make the colic worse.

 Feeding foods (such as baby cereal and solids) earlier than recommended.